timwaizenegger/VW-Golf-mp3-resizer/README.md

 the program is very short and low-tech.
 It walks over the "*.mp3" files in one directory.
 Set the directory directly in the program.

+# Limitations
+it's not very clever; just resizes the "APIC:Cover" thing to 400x400.
+So if the source wasn't quadratic in size, it will be distorted.
+It also doesn't exit if the source is smaller...
+Everything will be 400x400!

 # Dependencies
 mutagen, PIL